Semi Truck Battery Replacement: How to Change & Maintain Semi Truck Batteries

 When your engine is off, unplug any unnecessary appliances to limit parasitic load on your batteries.

-You should also make sure your alternator or generator is charging properly and isn’t draining too much of your battery.
+You should also make sure your alternator is charging properly and isn’t draining too much of your battery.

 Replace all of the batteries in the bank at the same time to maximize your energy performance.